 6. To buy music, my children had to ask me for my credit card

 I was aware of all purchases made by my kids.
-Now, my Amazon 1-click and iTunes accounts are now the source of constant surprises.
+Now, my Amazon 1-click and iTunes accounts are the source of constant surprises.
+I only know about a purchase, after they have made it.

 7. I took pictures of my kids, when I remembered the camera

 The movie camera?
 Forget about it.
-My cell phone means that their teen and tween years were better documented than those cute younger days.
+My cell phone means that their teen and tween years were better documented than those cute younger days when I needed to remember a point and shoot.

 8. My husband and I had an electronics-free bedroom